-On Bankrate's test of earnings, The Farmers and Merchants Bank scored 14 out of a possible 30, lower than the national average of 15.12.
+The Farmers and Merchants Bank scored 18 out of a possible 30 on Bankrate's test of earnings, beating out the national average of 15.12.

-Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
-The Farmers and Merchants Bank's most recent annualized quarterly return on equity was 6.50 percent, below the national average of 8.10 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
+The Farmers and Merchants Bank's most recent annualized quarterly return on equity was 8.43 percent, above the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank earned net income of $895,000 on total equity of $13.8 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.70 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.
+The bank earned net income of $1.2 million on total equity of $14.7 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 1.11 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.